-Roasted Cabbage with Bacon, Raisins, and Garlic is a simple, delicious dish that pairs well with main courses.
-Quartered cabbage is coated in olive oil, sea salt and freshly ground pepper is roasted in the oven until caramelized and tender.
-It’s served with its sweet savory sauce of garlic, raisins, capers, and Greek gruyere and hazelnuts.
-Roasted cabbage is an ideal side dish for a roast, steak, or vegetarian entree.
-Enjoy!
+Roasted Cabbage with Bacon, Raisins, and Garlic is a simple yet irresistible side dish that pairs beautifully with any main course.
+Quartered cabbage wedges are brushed with olive oil, seasoned with sea salt and freshly ground pepper, then roasted until caramelized and tender.
+They’re served with a luscious sweet-savory sauce of garlic, raisins, capers, Greek gruyere, and crunchy hazelnuts.
+This roasted cabbage is the perfect companion to a roast, grilled steak, or a hearty vegetarian entrรฉe.
+Enjoy every golden, flavorful bite!

 Here is what you need